cs480x-21c/04-Remix/README.md

 - Added a mouseover and mouseout on the scatterplot to make the radius of the selected dot larger
 - Added a jitter value to the scatterplot to spread out the values, makes the easier to distinguish
 - Figured out how to make a multi-line graph with different lines for each sex.
 This also helped with easy filtering as I assigned an ID to each line.
-- Added a D3.brush components, which creates a table of all the selected circles
+- Added a D3.brush components, which creates a table of all the selected circles showing Year, Sex, Income, Ethnic Background, and Age

 Sources from Original Vis